26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 24. Tramjazz

 A new item on your bucket list: having dinner in a tram.
 Tramjazz is essentially a moving restaurant that passes stunning sights around Rome while you enjoy food and live jazz.
-This cozy place is only open a few nights per week from 9PM till midnight – book in advance.

 Address: Starts and ends at Piazza di Porta Maggiore